FAQ - to CMS, TUBAF, Freiberg

 3. Application procedure

-Q: “Am I eligible to apply for CMS during my final bachelor's year?”
+Q: “Am I eligible to apply for CMS during my bachelor's final year?”

 A: No. You can apply for the program only after you have finished your bachelor degree.